Showing posts with label Virus. Show all posts

 http://www.isobuster.com/download.php

-• Revo Uninstaller Free - Revo Uninstaller lists the installed programs and components for all and current user.
-With a choice of views, as well as a context menu, information on program components is available: program properties, their registry entries and links to manufacturer's web site, for a start.
+• Revo Uninstaller Free - Revo Uninstaller lists the installed programs and components for all current users.
+With a choice of views, as well as a context menu, information on program components is available: program properties, their registry entries, and links to the manufacturer's website, for a start.
 The "Search" option finds installed applications just by typing the first few letters of their name.
-Revo Uninstaller Free scans for "leftovers" with advanced algorithms that are precise, fast and very effective in searching for leftover Windows Services, Drivers, File associations, Shell Extensions, COM components, Windows Installer components, program settings and more!
+Revo Uninstaller Free scans for "leftovers" with advanced algorithms that are precise, fast, and very effective in searching for leftover Windows Services, Drivers, File associations, Shell Extensions, COM components, Windows Installer components, program settings, and more!

 http://www.revouninstaller.com/revo_uninstaller_free_download.html